 Santa Fe, A City Suffused With History & Culture

 This amalgam of Native American and Spanish cultures, born of struggle and conquest, gives Santa Fe a rich cultural vein that feeds its architecture, art and food.
 No other city in America is so keenly shaped by its history and cultural heritage.
-Like Europe’s oldest cities, Santa Fe’s history adorns its appearance.
+Like Europe’s oldest cities, Santa Fe’s history adorns and defines its appearance.

 Santa Fe, A City of Art

 Creativity permeates every pore of Santa Fe.
 In the two square miles that surround the heart of downtown Santa Fe, there are more than 200 art galleries.
 The eye is dazzled by art at every turn.
 In this, Santa Fe is simply unmatched.
 No other city in the world offers this concentration of art galleries.
 As a result, Santa Fe’s downtown landscape is shaped not by generic corporate towers and fast food chains, but by the vision of art lovers.
 There is a classical beauty to this city equal to the best Europe has to offer.

 Because Santa Fe is a highly walkable city (like Paris, France) you can browse every detail of its intimate streets up close.
 Do so.
 Soak in the details, the textures, and the hues.